kaiorosa1/100-days-of-code/r1-log.md

 I've done a couple challenges and I intend to finish the Regex section today.
 Wirked for hours in FCC Challenges and followed the tutorial about the HTML Canvas.

+### R138

+I've started and finished the Debugging section on FCC.
+I've started and done a couple challenges on the Basic Data Structures section.
+This section is about Arrays and its functions.
+I also started the Mini Project JS which is gonna be a person animated in the canvas, for now.